 In Conclusion

-This rye bread recipe for bread machine is a delicious and nutritious option for those looking for a change in their bread routine.
+This rye bread recipe for a bread machine is a delicious and nutritious option for those looking for a change in their bread routine.
 This recipe is perfect for those who are short of time but would still like to have a fresh and warm homemade loaf.
 So, if you have a bread machine on hand, give this homemade rye bread recipe a try today!

 Thank you for the rye bread recipe; it turned out great.